Kowsalyasp/parentkarafmodule/sql readme.md

  The cfg file provides a set of commands to manage the configuration.
 **property = value**

-You can add your own initial configuration directly in the file.
+You can add your initial configuration directly in the file.
 To get the database service, mention the following mandatory properties in the given format.

-The database name should be TLC(capitalized), and to create the database with the same name in database.
+The database name should be TLC(capitalized) and create the database with the same name in the database.
 > database.name = TLC

-To get the database server connection mention the port number as follow : `localhost:portnumber`.
+To get the database server connection mention the port number as follow: `localhost: port number.
 > database.server = localhost:5432

 A default username and password that is connected to the database( hosting-db ).